Get insider access

 7.8 Wireless Gaming

 The Audeze Maxwell are very good for wireless gaming.
 They come in Xbox and PlayStation variants, so it's important to ensure you get the right model for your needs.
 Their wireless dongle ensures low latency, so your audio and visuals stay in sync while gaming.
-They have a fairly neutral sound out of the box, but you can also use their companion software's EQ presets to adjust their sound to suit your tastes.
+They have a fairly balanced sound out of the box, but you can also use their companion software's EQ presets to adjust their sound to suit your tastes.
 If you like to game with others, their boom mic ensures your voice sounds clear and accurate, even if you're talking in noisy environments.
 You can pair the headphones with your console and smartphone simultaneously, too.

 Pros